Student Council's Discretion: Light novel

+The light novel's run lasted for 4 years, from 2008 to 2012 with 10 volumes published.
+Its spinoff, Hekiyou Gakuen Seitokai Mokushiroku, ran throughout the original series's run and ended long past it; it started publication in 2008 and ending in 2018 with 9 volumes.
+The sequel, Haikyuu Gakuen Shin Seitokai Gijiroku was the shortest live of the installment, lasting from late 2012 to early 2013.

 Manga

 A manga adaptation by 10mo started serialization in Fujimi Shobo's shōnen manga magazine Dragon Age Pure on August 20, 2008.
 Another manga adaptation by Sorahiko Mizushima started serialization in Kadokawa Shoten's Comptiq magazine on May 9, 2009.
 On December 24, 2014, KADOKAWA released the English digital volumes of the manga series on BookWalker, their official eBook store.

 Anime

 A 12-episode anime series adaptation produced by Studio Deen, written by Jukki Hanada, and directed by Takuya Satō aired in Japan between October 2 and December 18, 2009.
 A second season titled Seitokai no Ichizon Lv.2 aired in Japan on the Nico Live section of Nico Nico Douga between October 13 and December 15, 2012.
 Lv.2 was produced by AIC, written by Reiko Yoshida, and directed by Ken'ichi Imaizumi.